Julie D. Fisher: United States ambassador-designate to Belarus

 On April 20, 2020, President Donald Trump nominated Fisher to be the United States ambassador to Belarus.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on August 5, 2020.
 The committee favorably reported her nomination to the Senate floor on September 22, 2020.
 Fisher was confirmed by the Senate on December 15, 2020, via voice vote, Fisher was to become the first U.S. ambassador to Belarus since 2008 but was denied a visa by Belarusian authorities.
 She then served in Lithuania as a U.S. special envoy for Belarus in starting in October 2021.
 On June 9, 2022, Fisher announced that her tenure would be coming to an end.

 United States ambassador to Cyprus

 On June 15, 2022, President Joe Biden announced Fisher's nomination to be the next ambassador to Cyprus.
 On November 30, 2022, hearings on her nomination were held before the Senate Foreign Relations Committee.
 The committee favorably reported her nomination to the Senate on December 7, 2022.
 The Senate confirmed her nomination on December 13, 2022 via voice vote.
 She was sworn in by acting Deputy Secretary John R. Bass on February 1, 2023, and presented her credentials to President Nicos Anastasiades on February 21, 2023.

+United States chargé d'affaires to Ukraine

+On May 1, 2025, President Donald Trump appointed her as chargé d'affaires to Ukraine, effective May 5.
+In April 2026, it was announced that she would step down from the post.

 Personal life

-Fisher speaks Russian, French, and Georgian.
+Besides her native English, Fisher speaks Russian, French, and Georgian.